ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - assignmentAssertionClaim REQUIRED.
 The claim or statement by the server that the asset has been assigned by the server to the intended beneficiary.

-- assignmentAssertionClaimFormat OPTIONAL.
+- assignmentAssertionClaimFormat REQUIRED.
 The format of the claim.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.